dror27/dk-shack/vol2/songs/en/My House On The Moor.md

 \
 Wayside they fall, lovers and hopes \
 To a tale they once told \
-Now they’re merely spectators of sort \
+Now they’re merely spectators of sorts \
 \
 To a future so lucid \
 It’s a bet not to be missed \